Welcome to The Art of River Cruising, my blog highlighting all the exciting things

 spring of 2018.

-This past summer, I had the pleasure of traveling with my husband Jack on our Gems of
+This past summer, I had the pleasure of travelling with my husband Jack on our Gems of

 Northern Italy sailing, as part of my President’s Voyage.
 This itinerary is not